apache/pekko-management/docs/src/main/paradox/bootstrap/details.md

 # Bootstrap process

 Below is a description of the bootstrap process in more detail.
-All configuration properties references below are in the `akka.management.cluster.bootstrap` section.
+All configuration properties references below are in the `pekko.management.cluster.bootstrap` section.

 - Each node discovers its "neighbours" using Akka Discovery
     - Some initial negotiation between the nodes must take place to safely form a new cluster when there is no existing cluster.
-- The node starts to probe the Contact Points of the discovered nodes (which are HTTP endpoints, exposed via Akka Management by the Bootstrap Management Extension) for known seeds to join.
+- The node starts to probe the Contact Points of the discovered nodes (which are HTTP endpoints, exposed via Pekko Management by the Bootstrap Management Extension) for known seeds to join.
     - When a cluster exists the seed nodes are returned from probing the discovered Contact Points.
 It can immediately join such seed nodes and the following steps for the initial bootstrap are not needed.
 - When no cluster exists yet, none of the contacted nodes return any seed nodes during the probing process.
 The following